wix/cli-app-templates/stock-countdown/README.md

 The template also demonstrates the basic functionality of the Site Window SDK, the React SDK, the Editor SDK, and the Wix Design System.

+> **Note:** This app is intended for Wix sites with the Wix Stores app installed.
+For it to function correctly, the site owner must [install the Wix Stores app](https://www.wix.com/app-market/wix-stores) from the app market.

 ## About Wix app templates

 [Wix apps](https://dev.wix.com/docs/build-apps) enhance the functionality of Wix sites by adding new features such as custom pages, dashboard components, third-party integrations, or site analytics.
 Starting with an app template fast-tracks the development process, providing a working foundational app that developers can modify and build upon.
 This approach saves valuable time, allowing for a quick transition from concept to a fully functional app.